 What if I don’t like the course?

 Simple: if you decide Make Your Ears Awesome is not for you, you’ll get a full refund within 30 days.
 No matter the reason.

 How do I learn a song by ear?

 I’ve written a comprehensive step-by-step guide on how to learn songs by ear.
 Check it out here!

 I have another question.

-Feel free to email me at just(at)stringkick.com if you have any questions!
+Feel free to contact me here or email me at just(at)stringkick.com if you have any questions!